ssokolow/get_user_headers/README.rst

 ton of CPU time and bandwidth with *real browsers* that way.

-Likewise, **my example code also caches properly**, so feel free to ban any bot with does not respect your cache directives.
+Likewise, **my example code also caches properly**, so feel free to ban any bot which does not respect your cache directives.
 People who write non-caching bots have no excuse and will get no sympathy from me.

 **My bots also do request throttling** that's *stricter* than what you'll see